-If you’re looking for energy healing and clearing out old drivers, I can suggest Dorothy Rowe or Kristin Kirk.
+If you’re looking for energy healing and clearing out old drivers, I can suggest Dorothy Rowe, Malika, or Kristin Kirk.
+All work from source, enabling the support of natural law and getting under the root of the issue.
 Kristin offers healing via group sessions and retreats.
-Dorothy uses personal sessions and webinars. (based on feedback, I no longer recommend Rosetree students)
+Malika offers personal and group healing.
+Dorothy uses personal sessions and webinars. (based on feedback, I no longer recommend Rosetree students.)

 If you’re looking for support to awaken or post-awakening, I suggest Lorn and Lucia.
 They offer free weekly webcasts, retreats for awakening, and retreats for the awake.

 Some of the above offer live group calls, books, videos, and other info on their web site.
 Check the links for details.

 I recommend a regular, effortless mantra meditation for clearing stress and connecting to source.
 This helps prepare the ground of awakening. (related article)

 The most widely available and well-researched effortless meditation is Transcendental Meditation (TM).
 It’s now available with graduated pricing in some of the West.

 You can support this practice with effortless yoga asana and pranayama.
 This combination is Raja Yoga, the Yoga of Patanjali.
 TM teachers offer instruction or you can learn free online.
 Just be sure it’s effortless – most yoga studios teach exercise, not Yoga. (related article)

 A devotional practice to culture the heart when that arises.
 This improves quality of life and helps facilitate the refined stages. (related article)

 Occasional supplementary retreats can speed up the process.
 Many TM Centers offer retreats.
 When the process ripens, retreats with the awake can help catalyze a shift.
 LuciaLorn offer them online. (related article)